zeorin/argononed/README.md

 This overlay version also presets the GPIO 4 as and input with it's pull down resistor enabled.

+Version 0.2.0 of the overlay has additional settings

+* **argon-type** - This is used to set the controller type *default 0* ** See controller type list for vaild values.

+#### Controller types

+Starting with the Argon One V3 the micro controller used to control the fan has been changed to the RP2040.
+This means that a new protocol is required to communicate with the device.

+* 0 - Auto Detect [DEFAULT]
+* 1 - 8S003F3 : This controller is used in the following devices
+    * ARTIK HAT
+    * Argon One Pi3; V1; V2
+    * Argon EON V1
+* 2 - RP2040 : This Controller is known to be used in the following devices
+    * Argon One V3

 #### Example config.txt

 In this example the hysteresis will be set to 5 and the fan will start at 50℃